twistcode/graphcore_benchmark/README.md

 # Graphcore Internal Benchmark

-This repository contains a example code of Tensorflow benchmark on [graphcore](https://www.graphcore.ai/) Intelligence Processing Unit (IPU) on their [Poplar SDK](https://www.graphcore.ai/products/poplar)
+This repository contains results of Tensorflow benchmark on [graphcore](https://www.graphcore.ai/) Intelligence Processing Unit (IPU) on their [Poplar SDK](https://www.graphcore.ai/products/poplar)

-> The code presented here requires using Poplar SDK 3.1.0, and has been tested using Ubuntu 20.04 (as per requirement by Graphcore) and Python 3.8.10
+> The code used here requires using Poplar SDK 3.1.0, and has been tested using Ubuntu 20.04 (as per requirement by Graphcore) and Python 3.8.10

 ## Introduction
 Many artificial intelligence (AI) devices have been developed to accelerate the training and inference of neural network models.
 The most common ones are the Graphics Processing Unit (GPU) and Tensor Processing Unit (TPU).[^1] Existence and the success of these devices are largely driven from availability of novel deep learning models and large-scale datasets.